vzaccaria/riscv-sandbox/README.md

 make helloWorld.s      # produce the riscv assembly of helloWorld.c
 make helloWorld.run    # run helloWorld.exe with the rv8 instruction set simulator
 ```

+The docker commands will mount the current directory in the container.